 |Test||Down’s Syndrome||Trisomy 18|

 The procedure of double marker test

 Double Marker is a simple maternal serum test.
 You don’t need any special preparations for the test.
 You can eat or drink normally before the test.
 An elastic band will be wrapped around your upper arm.

-The site will be cleaned by alcohol.
+The site will be cleaned with alcohol.
 After a sufficient amount of blood is drawn, the needle is withdrawn and pressure is put at the site.
 A small bandage might be put to stop bleeding.
 The whole procedure will take a few minutes.

 Risks associated with the double marker test

-As double marker test is a blood test of the mother so no harm is caused to the fetus.
+A double marker test is a blood test of the mother so no harm is caused to the fetus.
 So there is no risk of miscarriage or other pregnancy-related complications.